BasedLukas/BasedLukas.github.io/source/pitch/index.md

   </iframe>
 </div>

-A limited MVP will be out in mid March to a small group of testers, with a public launch planned for May 2025.
+We have launched a closed beta to a small group of early testers, with a public launch planned for May 2025.

 <hr style="height: 4px; background-color: black; border: none;">

 ## Market Opportunity

+Search was never practical until now because it required indexing the entire internet to make a general search engine.
+Since the advent of LLMs we now have a new use case for search engines - code specific search for LLMs working on code generation.

 Current AI coding systems face the following limitations:
 - Models are very large and expensive to run because they store data in their weights
 - API references, bug reports, and documentation change daily, making models quickly outdated
 - Obscure information isn't retained in training even by the biggest models

-As a result, generating logically simple code often fails due to lack of background information.
 Existing search engines don't adequately address this problem because:
 - Additional tooling is required to make them integrate well with applications/agents such as MCP servers etc
 - They prioritize user-friendly websites with ads over information-dense results
 - They return long lists of links rather than the concise paragraphs of text that models need